-Living with a chronic illness like depression can feel overwhelming at times.
+Living with a chronic illness like depression can feel overwhelming.
 That's why it's important to seek depression support to help manage your mood and enjoy your life to the fullest.
-Whether from your spouse, your therapist, or a depression support group, there are plenty of caring contacts available to give you much-needed support.
+Whether from your spouse, your therapist, or a depression support group, you can find plenty of caring contacts available to give you much-needed support.

 Also, you can find support for depression through religious organizations in your community, whether from the pastor, rabbi, or other religious leader, small groups, or caring individuals within the organizations.

 What Is a Depression Support Group?